Hot Tub Time Machine

-Hot Tub Time Machine is a 2010 American science-fiction comedy film directed by Steve Pink and starring John Cusack, Rob Corddry, Craig Robinson, Clark Duke, Crispin Glover, Lizzy Caplan, and Chevy Chase.
+Hot Tub Time Machine is a 2010 American science fiction comedy farce film directed by Steve Pink and written by Josh Heald, Sean Anders, and John Morris.
+John Cusack, Rob Corddry, Craig Robinson, and Clark Duke star in the film as four men who accidentally time travel back to 1986 using a hot tub and must find a way to return to 2010.
+The supporting cast includes Sebastian Stan, Crispin Glover, Lizzy Caplan, and Chevy Chase.

 The film was released on March 26, 2010.
-It follows four men who travel back in time to 1986 via a hot tub, and must find a way to return to 2010.
+It received positive reviews and grossing $64.6 million against a claimed budget of $36 million.
 A sequel, Hot Tub Time Machine 2, was released on February 20, 2015.